xCryptik/developer-rig/README.md

 > Sometimes deleting and reinstalling your `node_modules` can correct this issue.
 On MacOS, you may need to explicitly install watchman via `brew install watchman`.

 _`yarn install` fails in libssh2_

 > See issue [#48](https://github.com/twitchdev/developer-rig/issues/48).
 Be sure libssh, and it's dependencies are installed.

+_I get an error when pulling in the sample project!

+> Ensure that Git is in your PATH variables by attempting to run "git" at your commmandline.
+If that works, also ensure that the local folder does not currently exist.